Top 10 best forex broker in Bangladesh Top 10 best forex broker in Bangladesh

 IC Markets operates under the trading names IC and IC Markets Global, both brands of Raw Trading Ltd. Unlike brokers that operate through multiple entities, IC Markets maintains a single licensed entity focused entirely on providing professional-grade trading conditions.
 The company specializes in ECN (Electronic Communication Network) trading, which means orders are routed directly to liquidity providers rather than being handled as counterparty trades.
 This approach appeals to serious traders who want tight spreads, fast execution, and transparency in how their orders are processed.

-IC Markets’ commitment to compliance and client protection is evident in their client fund segregation practices and anti-money laundering procedures.
+IC Markets’ follows regulatory compliance requirements and client protection is reflected in their client fund segregation practices and anti-money laundering procedures.
 All client deposits are held in segregated accounts with top-tier banking institutions, ensuring your funds are protected separately from the broker’s operational funds.
 This level of protection is mandatory under the Seychelles Financial Services Authority regulations that govern IC Markets.

 IC Markets Regulatory License